 Optimization for a robust design is achieved by additional reliability constraints.
-Then, the design fulfills all of the above mentioned constraints and it is
+Then, the design fulfills all of the above mentioned constraints and it is also reliable regarding uncertain model parameters (see page 38 for more details).

 PERMAS-TOPO - Layout Optimization